Phoebe Gilman: Literary career

-Gilman's books were notable for their strong female lead characters.
-Something from Nothing went on to win the 1993 Ruth Schwartz Award for best children's book, and was later made into a television special.
+Gilman's books were notable for their strong female lead characters, but with a male lead character in Something from Nothing, that went on to win the 1993 Ruth Schwartz Award for best children's book, and was later made into a 2002 television special, produced by Funbag Studios and directed by Stefan Leblanc.

 Death

 Phoebe Gilman died of leukemia in a Toronto hospital at age 62, two years after recovering from breast cancer.
 She was survived by her husband, Brian Bender, and three children, and two grandchildren.
 During her illness, she completed her last works, Jillian Jiggs and the Great Big Snow and The Blue Hippopotamus, though was unable to illustrate the latter work due to illness.

+Legacy

+Phoebe Gilman Elementary Public School of the York Region District School Board opened in 2013 on Harvest Hills Boulevard in East Gwillimbury, York Region, Ontario.